 Pastor Ed Jones

 Ed Jones pastors Fellowship at the Ranch Church at Robson Ranch.
 This nondenominational church meets at the Robson Clubhouse on Sunday mornings at 10:30 a.m.
-Visit Fellowship’s website: www.fellowshipattheranchchurch.com for information.
+For information, visit Fellowship’s website: www.fellowshipattheranchchurch.com.